 Please see below a list of our frequently asked questions related to IR35

-IR35 (also known as the Intermediaries Legislation) is tax avoidance law that came into force in 2000.
+IR35 (also known as the Intermediaries Legislation) is a law that came into force in 2000.

-Although HMRC are keen to look closely at anyone running a Personal Service Company (PSC) there is no official definition of a PSC.
+Although HMRC is keen to look closely at anyone running a Personal Service Company (PSC) there is no official definition of a PSC.

-Typically, a PSC is a limited company that has a sole director who owns most, or all, of the company’s shares and provides consultancy services to an end client.
+Typically, a PSC is a limited company that has a sole director who owns most, or all, of the company’s shares.
+There’s less risk involved for a contractor to set up as a limited company (rather than a sole trader) as the company is liable, rather than the individual.

 A worker who is contracted to fill a position (often permanent) within a company, who is paid on a contract basis to avoid the tax and National Insurance associated with employment (PAYE).